 Homeless Man Sentenced To 2 Years In Jail For Attacking 2 Police OfficersDavid King Brewster, 25, entered a no contest plea to one felony count of battery with injury on a peace officer.

 Podiatrist, 79, Pleads No Contest To Sexually Assaulting 4 PatientsArnold Lee Serkin practiced in Torrance.

-John Stamos Pleads No Contest To Misdemeanor DUIActor John Stamos pleaded no contest Tuesday to misdemeanor charges of driving without a license and resisting arrest, according to the Los Angeles County District Attorney’s Office.
+John Stamos Pleads No Contest To Misdemeanor DUIActor John Stamos pleaded no contest Tuesday to a misdemeanor count of driving under the influence of a drug, according to Los Angeles County District Attorney’s officials.